neurodebian/neurodebian/sphinx/index.rst

 How to use this repository
 ==========================

-The easiest way to use this repository is to download an APT-configuration file.
+The easiest way to use this repository is to download an APT-configuration file (`sources.list`).
 Simply click on the name of your target distribution/release and save the downloaded file in the `/etc/apt/sources.list.d/` directory on your system (depending on the browser, you might have to right-click and choose 'save as').
 Saving files in this directory will require superuser privileges, therefore you should probably download the file into a temporary directory and subsequently move it into `/etc/apt/sources.list.d/`.
 APT-configurations are available for the following releases:

 .. include:: sources_lists